Data Recovery After Formatting Your NAS QNAP Turbo Station TS-863XU RAID Array: Guide

 By implementing robust user authentication methods and following best practices, the risk of data loss for NAS QNAP Turbo Station TS-863XU devices can be significantly reduced.

-Although NAS Turbo Station TS-863XU can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-863XU can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view